Srish-tii/ArtCV-Object-Detection-in-Artistic-Images/README.md

 ## Style transfer data

-For content images we pull from the COCO 2017 dataset (**INSERT CITATION**) which consists of labeled photographs of various objects and people.
+For content images we pull from the COCO 2017 dataset (Lin et. al. 2014) which consists of labeled photographs of various objects and people.
 We use the API to filter only on photos that contain people, which leaves us with ~64k images to create a training set and ~3k images to create a validation set for our downstream classification.

-For style images we pull from the Painter-by-Numbers dataset (**INSERT CITATION**), which consists of ~72k scans of actual paintings spanning dozens of artistic movements.
+For style images we pull from the Painter-by-Numbers dataset (Saleh & Elgammal 2015), which consists of ~72k scans of actual paintings spanning dozens of artistic movements.

 For inference, we pair each content image with a random style image.
 These pairs are consistent across models in order to accurately compare the results of people detection.